-Natalie recently joined Kearns Mancini Architects after completing her Masters of Architecture degree in 2017 from McGill University in Montreal.
-She is proficient in digital modeling software.
-While working towards her Masters of Architecture, she completed a co-op term at Kearns Mancini where she worked on a number of prestigious projects including the Ryerson University English as an Additional Language Institute, Deloitte Toronto Headquarters, and the Bank of Montreal Flagship Location.
+Since then Natalie has worked on a variety of projects including Ryerson University English as an Additional Language Institute, Deloitte Toronto Headquarters, and the Bank of Montreal Flagship Location.

 Senior Architect (Heritage)

 Dan has been associated with the firm since 2001 and brings over 30 years of architectural and construction experience regarding all aspects of the practice.
 Dan’s recent roles at KMAI include local project architect and manager for two award-winning projects, Canadian Canoe Museum and Fort York Visitor Centre.

-He was instrumental in the production of the contract documents and was the administrative architect for the 150,000 sq. ft., TCDSB Sentator O’Connor Secondary School.
-Dan is also our in-house heritage architect, having completed several award-winning heritage projects including the restoration of the John Street Roundhouse, which won a 1996 Toronto Urban Design Award, and the restoration of the Ridpaths Furniture Store, which won the Toronto Annual Heritage Award in 2002.
+Dan’s project portfolio is extensive and includes elementary schools, colleges, and healthcare.
+Dan is also the firm's in-house heritage architect, having completed several award-winning heritage projects including the restoration of the John Street Roundhouse, which won a 1996 Toronto Urban Design Award, and the restoration of the Ridpaths Furniture Store, which won the Toronto Annual Heritage Award in 2002.
 He has been the team leader for several other large heritage projects, notably the stabilization/restoration of the Old Don Jail, Phases 1 and 3 of the Whitney Block and Tower Restoration, and Restorations to the Royal Conservatory of Music and Trinity College.